 Purpose

-The PADD also assists local communities in the grant writing process for programs such as the Transportation Alternatives Program and National Recreational Trails applications.
+The PADD also assists local communities in grant writing for programs such as the Transportation Alternatives Program and National Recreational Trails applications.
 Additional tasks include data collection, traffic studies, and other transportation requests from local and state agencies.

 History

-Kentucky has maintained a statewide transportation planning process since the 1970’s through the 15 ADDs.
-In 1995 Kentucky expanded and formalized a public involvement process for the statewide transportation planning process in response to the directives of ISTEA.
+Kentucky has maintained a statewide transportation planning process since the 1970s through the 15 ADDs.
+In 1995, Kentucky expanded and formalized a public involvement process for the statewide transportation planning process in response to the directives of ISTEA.
 This process was expanded further to include more comprehensive public involvement following the directives of TEA-21.

-The statewide transportation planning process is accomplished through a cooperative program with the KYTC’s 12 Highway District Offices, 15 ADDs, Regional Transportation Committees, local officials and public involvement committees.
+The statewide transportation planning process is accomplished through a cooperative program with the KYTC’s 12 Highway District Offices, 15 ADDs, Regional Transportation Committees, local officials, and public involvement committees.

 Documents